Evolution of X-ray galaxy Cluster Properties in a Representative Sample (EXCPReS). Optimal binning for temperature profile extraction: observations and data processing

 \subsection{Imagery and spectral analysis}

-Images and surface brightness ($S_{\rm X}$) profiles were extracted in the $[0.3 - 2.0]$~keV band in order to maximise the signal-to-noise ratio (S/N). $S_{\rm X}$ data points were defined in fixed radial bins of $3\farcs3$ width.
+Images and surface brightness ($S_{\rm X}$) profiles were extracted in the $[0.3 - 2.0]$~keV band in order to maximise the S/N. The $S_{\rm X}$ data points were defined in fixed {circular} radial bins of $3\farcs3$ width, hence assuming spherical symmetry.

 Spectral analysis followed that described extensively in \citet{pra10} and \citet{bar17}.
-Spectra were extracted in various regions of interest from the weighted events list.
-The instrumental background was subtracted using the FWC spectrum from the same region in detector coordinates, normalised in the high energy band.
+Spectra were extracted in various regions of interest from the weighted events lists.
+The instrumental background was subtracted using the FWC spectrum from the same region in detector coordinates, normalised in the high-energy band.
 The cosmic X-ray background was obtained from modelling an FWC-subtracted region external to the cluster emission, normalised in the high energy band (accounting for chip gaps, missing pixels, etc)\footnote{Typical cluster angular radii, $R_{\textrm 500}$, at these $z$ are $\lesssim 5\arcmin$.}.
 The model used was the sum of an unabsorbed thermal model (local bubble) added to the absorbed sum of a thermal (Galactic halo) and power law (CXB) models.
 It is considered constant across the cluster area and geometrically scaled in normalisation to each annulus in the modelling step.
 The cluster spectra were fitted with an absorbed redshifted thermal model (\verb|mekal| under XSPEC), together with the CXB model above, scaled to the area of the extraction region.
 Fits were undertaken in the $[0.3-10]$~keV band.
-The column density $n_{\rm H}$ was fixed to the Leiden/Argentine/Bonn \citep[LAB;][]{lab} 21~cm survey value in all clusters.
+The spectrum from the $[0.15-0.75]\, R_{500}$ region was fitted with the $n_{\rm H}$ free and the result was compared to the standard Leiden/Argentine/Bonn \citep[LAB;][]{lab} 21~cm survey value.
+In no cases was the fitted nH significantly different from the LAB result, so this value was used.